-What is the potential danger in running this code? while (1) fork();
+What is the potential danger in running this code?

+'''

+while (1) fork();

+'''

-I growth in the number of processes will lead to a kernel memo rocess list) and user memory shortage (each process requires
+Unbounded growth in the number of processes will lead to a kernel memory shortage (process list) and user memory shortage (each process requires memory).

-- ates an infinite number of processes (it's not infinite) fork an unlimited number of times (that's obvious) result in a system crash.
+- Creates an infinite number of processes (it's not infinite) - Will fork an unlimited number of times (that's obvious) - Will result in a system crash.
 You should explain what happens.
-A crash is a
+A crash is a useless term